JosephDePalo/JosephDePalo.github.io/_posts/2025-08-03-homelab-active-directory-setup.md

    ```

 2. Ensure `libpam-mkhomedir` is installed and then run `sudo pam-auth-update`.
+   Check the *Create home directory on login* box and exit.

 Now when we login to `jd\john-doe`, we should see that we are in our home
 directory `/home/john-doe`.